Resource Center

 But, there is no threshold or minimum number of hours an employee must work to trigger a penalty rate payment.
 Instead, an employee receives the penalty rate for working during specific times or days.

-Use Timeero to Streamline Overtime Compensation in Australia
+Use Timeero to streamline overtime compensation in Australia

 Employee overtime pay is only as accurate as the recorded overtime hours.
 To avoid underpayment or inaccurate overtime payment, invest in a reliable time tracking app like Timeero.
 Read on to learn how Timeero automates time tracking to maintain compliance and accurate worker compensation.